Join us for an adventure in flavor!

 1. Make the marinade sauce

-In a small bowl, mix soy sauce, dark soy sauce, fish sauce, oyster sauce, chopped garlic, sugar and black pepper.
-Stir to combine.
-Reserve about 1 tablespoon of marinade sauce for the stir fry.
+In a small bowl, I mix together soy sauce, dark soy sauce, fish sauce, oyster sauce, chopped garlic, sugar, and black pepper.
+I stir it all together until well combined.
+Then, I reserve about 1 tablespoon of the marinade sauce for the stir fry.

 2. Marinade the beef cubes

-In a large bowl, add the beef cubes and marinade sauce.
-Stir well.
-Marinate the meat for 30-60 minutes at room temperature.
+In a large bowl, I add the beef cubes and marinade sauce, then stir well to coat the meat.
+I let the meat marinate for 30-60 minutes at room temperature.

-For even more flavor, you can marinate it overnight in the refrigerator.
-In that case, bring it to room temperature before stir frying, for even flash cooking.
+For even more flavor, I can marinate it overnight in the refrigerator.
+In that case, I bring it to room temperature before stir frying, for an even quicker cook time.

 3. Sear the beef

-Heat 2 Tbsp oil over high heat in a large wok until it begins to smoke.
-Add the beef cubes and sear on all sides by shaking the pan until the beef is medium rare.
-It should take no more than 2-3 minutes total.
-Transfer to a bowl and set aside.
+When ready to cook, I heat 2 tablespoons of oil over high heat in a large wok until it begins to smoke.
+Then, I add the beef cubes and sear them on all sides by shaking the pan until the beef is medium rare.
+It usually takes no more than 2-3 minutes total.
+After that, I transfer the beef to a bowl and set it aside.

 4. Cook the vegetables

-In the same wok, add butter.
-Once melted, add in onion and bell peppers and cook for 3-4 minutes, or to your desired doneness.
+In the same wok, I add butter.
+Once it’s melted, I add in the onion and bell peppers and cook them for 3-4 minutes.
+I like them on little crunchier side.

 5. Finish the dish

-Add seared beef and 1 tablespoon of marinade sauce.
-Cook and keep stirring for minute or two.
-Do not overcook the meat.
-Sprinkle green parts of scallions over Bo Luc Lac.
+I add the seared beef back into the wok along with 1 tablespoon of the reserved marinade sauce.
+Then, I cook and keep stirring for a minute or two, being careful not to overcook the meat.
+Finally, I sprinkle the green parts of the scallions over the Bo Luc Lac before serving.

 This beef stir fry can be served in a few different ways.
 Some like it as salad, and some make a whole meal out of this stir fry.

-2. Prep all the ingredients before stir frying.
+2. I prep all the ingredients before stir frying.
 Stir-frying is a quick process, so make sure all ingredients are handy and ready to go.
 This prevents over cooking and burning while stir frying.

-3. Use a hot pan or wok.
+3. I use a hot pan or wok.
 Before you add the beef, make sure the pan is hot and the oil is sizzling.
 It will ensure a quick brown sear on the edges without overcooking the beef, resulting in juicy and tender meat.

-4. Do not overcrowd the pan.
+4. I do not overcrowd the pan.
 Choose the right size wok or skillet.
 If the beef is overcrowded, it will steam rather than sear.
 If you need to double the recipe or have a smaller wok, cook in multiple batches.

 5. Keep Stirring.
 Keep stirring the food to avoid burning and uneven cooking.
 That’s how this Bo Luc Lac happens.